netgen/local-development-setup/solr/README.md

 ## Set up recent version of Solr as a service on Ubuntu (optional)

 If you will be using only one version of Solr, then it makes sense to install it as a service.
-This setup is similar to the one on production servers and it makes it easier to start/stop Solr and it makes it possible to start Solr automatically after reboot.
+This setup is similar to the one on production servers, and it makes it easier to start/stop Solr, and it makes it possible to start Solr automatically after the reboot.

 **Note:** this kind of setup will create `solr` user as well as `solr` user group, and you will have to use this user to manage cores and data.